The winner of the title ''Best Film" from the inaugural Ealing Film Festival 2020, goes to the Iranian filmmaker, Seyed Gholamreza Nematpour.

-Ealing has a long association with creativity and movie making - the film studios based here being the oldest in the world - and this initiative will provide a positive focus for the global filmmaking community.
+Ealing has a long association with creativity and movie making - the film studios based here being the oldest in the world - and this initiative has provided a positive focus for the global filmmaking community.

-Ealing Film Festival is an opportunity for people of all ages, social and cultural backgrounds to take part and will provide a safe platform for audiences to view a wide variety of exciting new films.
+Ealing Film Festival is an opportunity for people of all ages, social and cultural backgrounds to take part and will be back in 2021 and beyond...details to follow.

 All films must be 15 minutes or less in duration including title sequences and credits.
 So make it short.
 You can have real impact in a few minutes or even seconds.
 Shorter films have an equal chance of an award as longer ones.